-The table below provides a mapping of the Bank's internal credit risk grades to external ratings.
+The table below provides a monning of the Donk's internal anadit rials and as to autornal ratinga The lable below provides a i mapping of the Dank's I internal credit risk grades to e External ratings.

-12 - month Internal rating average PD (1) % External rating (2) Description 1 - 4 0.09 Aaa - Ba1 Exposure in customers or countries with payment ability to satisfy their financial commitments.
-5 - 6 2.28 Ba2 - B3 Exposure in customers or countries with payment ability to satisfy their financial commitments, but with more frequent reviews.
-7 7.81 Caa1 - Caa3 Exposure in customers whose primary source of payment (operating cash flows) is inadequate, and who show evidence of deterioration in their working capital that does not allow them to satisfy payments on the agreed terms, or in countries where the operation carries certain risks.
+12 - Month Internal rating average PD (1) % External rating (2) Description 1 - 4 0.09 Aaa - Bal Exposure in customers or countries with payment ability to satisfy their financial commitments.
+5 - 6 2.26 Ba2 - B3 Exposure in customers or countries with payment ability to satisfy their financial commitments, but with more frequent reviews.
+7 7.81 Caal - Caa3 Exposure in customers whose primary source of payment (operating cash flows) is inadequate, and who show evidence of deterioration in their working capital that does not allow them to satisfy payments on the agreed terms, or in countries where the operation carries certain risks.
 8 - 9 34.52 Ca Exposure in customers whose operating cash flows continuously show insufficiency to service the debt on the originally agreed terms, or in countries where the operation is limited or restricted to certain terms, structure and types of credits.
 10 100 С Exposure to customers with operating cash flows that do not cover their costs, are in suspension of payments, presumably will also have difficulties fulfilling possible restructuring agreements, are in a state of insolvency, or have filed for bankruptcy, among others.